IndustryFusion/DigitalTwin/helm/README.md

 * Apache Flink Streaming SQL
 * SQL scripts for IFF example scenario

 There are two installation instructions below.
-The first [`section`](#installation-of-platform-with-dockerhub-access) describes how to deploy the platform with access to private dockerhub of IFF.
+The first [`section`](#installation-of-platform-with-dockerhub-access) describes how to deploy the platform using public Dockerhub IFF registry.
 The second [`section`](#building-and-installation-platform-locally) describes how to build everything from scratch with a local registry.

 # Installation of Platform with DockerHub Access